MCamp859/hello-world/RSDC-09Sep22/README.md

 7. Wait for the Visualizer to get up and running.

-8. Open the Distracted Driving Recognition page by going to address **127.0.0.1:9099**.
+8. Open the Driver Behavior Analytics page by going to address **127.0.0.1:9092**.

 9. Configure the camera with the desired video and set the target for each one (**CPU** or **GPU**) and click **Run Use Case**.